CharlesStockman/scripts_for_installing_funtoo/README.md

 6. Run the scripts that handle the handle repot
 > * Login as root<br>
-> * Change the passwd for both cstockman and root
+>> * Change the passwd for both cstockman and root
+> * cd /root/scripts_for_installing_funtoo/; sh ./afterReboot.sh
+>> * The scripts will perform the following
-> * execute afterReboot/Chapter-17-Profiles.sh to set the global configuration of the system.
+>> * execute afterReboot/Chapter-17-Profiles.sh to set the global configuration of the system.
-> * execute afterReboot/install_gnome.sh to install the gnome desktop environment
+>> * execute afterReboot/install_gnome.sh to install the gnome desktop environment
-> * execute afterReboot/nvidia_install.sh to install the nvidia drviers
+>> * execute afterReboot/nvidia_install.sh to install the nvidia drviers
-> * execute afterReboot/flatpak.sh
+>> * execute afterReboot/flatpak.sh
 > * execute create_initrc.sh <user to create .xinitrc for> to create a .xinitrc file for a user ( ex. create_xinitrc.sh ctockman )